 HWC Engineering conducted a public input session on April 12, 2017 at the North Montgomery High School.
-With 86 attendees that varied from farmers and business owners, to school corporation board members and Council members, those involved were from diverse aspects of Montgomery County.
-Discussions were fruitful and useful information was gathered from the public meeting.

-A summary of the results of the public input meeting is highlighted throughout the next few pages.
+There was an exceptional turnout of over forty persons and a lot of useful information was gathered from the public who attended the meeting.
+This information was documented and a summary of the results is highlighted throughout the next few pages.